Fast Eddys: History

 By the mid 1990s, Christopher and Con Somas had sold the business.
 In the following years, the new owners Ernie and Mark Galloway opened new restaurants across Western Australia, and by 2001 the company expanded into New South Wales, South Australia and Victoria.
 However, in 2002 the company went into receivership, with most of the restaurants closing down in the eastern states, and the WA restaurants being sold off as franchises.

+The Melbourne location operated at 32-38 Bourke Street, in the Melbourne CBD.
+The restaurant closed in February 2003.

 Apart from the original Perth CBD restaurant, other locations of Fast Eddys restaurants in Western Australia included Morley, Armadale, Cannington and Kalgoorlie.
+In 2018, the remaining 454 Murray Street location was sold to a Chinese investor for $4.8 million; the restaurant's tenancy of the property was reported to expire in June 2019, with options to extend.
+However the restaurant would ultimately close for good in May 2019.